DedaDev/jmbg/README.md

-# JMBG is small utility tool for Unique Master Citizen Number from ID cards.
+# JMBG is small utility tool for Unique Master Citizen Number

 It works for every ID of the citizens of ex-yu.